jameshalsall/object-hydrator/README.md

 $hydratedObjects = $hydrator->hydrateCollection('Person\Employee', $data);
 ```

+NOTE: You **cannot** pass an object to the `hydrateCollection` method, it must be either a callable or a string
+containing the FQCN.

 ### Callable class names

 When hydrating an object the first argument that you pass to the `hydrate` or `hydrateCollection` method is the fully